cloudnativeessentials/dra-tutorial/README.md

 ### ResourceSlice

 A ResourceSlice would be created.
-Let's take a look into the ResourceSlice
+Let's take a look into the ResourceSlice. <br>

 ```shell
 kubectl get resourceslice